 Subject to this Standing Order, a committee may regulate its own procedure and business.

 The Authority or its committees may organise, as appropriate, business planning meetings, and working groups to consider specific pieces of work or to respond to emerging issues.
 These meetings are designed to be discursive and developmental and are not decision-making forums.
 Recommendations and reports from these groups will be referred to the Authority or appropriate Committee for consideration and decision.
+The Chairperson may propose the setting up of an Ad Hoc Working Group, which might be composed of Authority members and executive staff, to deal with or reflect on a specific issue that has a tight timescale and does not fit the terms of reference of an existing committee or straddles existing committees.

-The Authority may, at any time, dissolve a committee11.
+The Authority may, at any time, dissolve a committee12.